Why Home Exercises Matter for Back Pain Relief

 Reps: 10

-Benefits: Improves posture and shoulder mobility
+Benefits: Improves posture and shoulder mobility.

 10. Low-Impact Cardio (Optional)

-Benefits: Promotes overall strength and spinal health
+Benefits: Promotes overall strength and spinal health.

 Daily Back-Friendly Habits to Adopt

-Take micro breaks every 30–45 minutes during work
+Take micro breaks every 30–45 minutes during work.

-Sit upright with lumbar support
+Sit upright with lumbar support.

-Use a medium-firm mattress for sleeping
+Use a medium-firm mattress for sleeping.

-Stay hydrated and maintain a healthy body weight
+Stay hydrated and maintain a healthy body weight.

-Engage your core during walking and lifting tasks
+Engage your core during walking and lifting tasks.

 When Should You Seek Professional Help?

-Pain that persists beyond 2 weeks
+Pain that persists beyond 2 weeks.

-Numbness or tingling in the legs
+Numbness or tingling in your legs.

-Shooting pain down the thighs
+Shooting pain down your thighs.

-Difficulty standing or walking
+Difficulty standing or walking.

-Pain after a fall or injury
+Pain following a fall or injury.

 Get Expert Help at Home with PrimX360

 Don't let back pain slow you down.
-At PrimX360, we bring hospital-quality physiotherapy treatment to your doorstep in Bengaluru.
+At PrimX360, we deliver hospital-quality physiotherapy treatment to your doorstep in Bengaluru.
 Our certified physiotherapists will create a customized back pain relief plan, guide you through safe exercises, and speed up your recovery with advanced manual therapy, laser, and more.

-📞 Call us today at: [080-62178212]🌐 Visit: www.primx360.comLet’s help you get back on your feet—stronger, pain-free, and confident!
+📞 Call us today at: [080-62178212] 🌐 www.primx360.com.
+Let us help you get back on your feet—stronger, pain-free, and confident!

 Comments